ZachBray/simple-binary-encoding-wiki/CSharp-User-Guide.md

 ### History

-The initial version of the C# generator was produced by Adaptive's Olivier Deheurles which supported The SBE standard up RC2.
+The initial version of the C# generator was produced by Adaptive's Olivier Deheurles which supported the SBE standard up RC2.
 Most of that code is still in use but the tool now supports the 1.0 standard.

 ### Quickstart